-The purpose of this bill is to require the Department of Corrections and Rehabilitation (CDCR) to approve an inmate's or attorney's request to make confidential calls, as specified.
+DIGEST: This bill requires the Department of Corrections and Rehabilitation (CDCR) to approve an inmate's or attorney's request to make confidential calls, as specified.

+ANALYSIS: Existing federal law provides that in all criminal prosecutions, the accused shall enjoy the right ... to have the assistance of counsel for his defense.
+(U.S. Const., 6th Amend.)

+Existing state law:

-Existing law provides that in a defendant in a criminal case has the right to the assistance of counsel for the defendant's defense.
+- 1) Provides that in a defendant in a criminal case has the right to the assistance of counsel for the defendant's defense.
 (Cal.
 Const., art.
-I, § 15.)

-Existing law provides that communications made in the context of an attorney-client relationship are privileged, entitling the holder of the privilege to refuse to disclose, and to prevent another from disclosing, the communication.
+I, § 15.) - 2) Provides that communications made in the context of an attorney-client relationship are privileged, entitling the holder of the privilege to refuse to disclose, and to prevent another from disclosing, the communication.
 (Evid.
 Code, § 954.)